How to use Slackbot

 • You can ask Slackbot for help with anything – answering questions, finding files, generating content such as meeting agendas and project plans, scheduling meetings and more.

-Slackbot can also interact with other services you’ve connected to Slack like your Google or Outlook Calendar, Salesforce and enterprise search data sources.
+• Slackbot can also interact with other services that you’ve connected to Slack like your Google or Outlook Calendar, Salesforce, as well as enterprise search data sources.

 Ask Slackbot anything